preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 # Testing with Preact Testing Library

-The [Preact Testing Library](https://github.com/testing-library/preact-testing-library) is a lightweight wrapper around `preact/test-utils` to verify the rendered DOM.
-This helps in avoiding including internal implementation details in your tests, thus making them easier to maintain and more resilient against refactorings of your components.
+The [Preact Testing Library](https://github.com/testing-library/preact-testing-library) is a lightweight wrapper around `preact/test-utils` to that is used verify the rendered DOM.
+This approach allows you write tests in such a way that they don't rely on internal implementation details.
+Consequently, this makes tests easier to maintain and more resilient when the component that is tested is refactored.

-Compared to [Enzyme](/guide/v10/unit-testing-with-enzyme) it requires DOM environment, making it a little bit harder to set up.
-That quickly pays of in the end though as test suites written with Preact Testing Library tend to be more resilient against internal changes of components.
+Compared to [Enzyme](/guide/v10/unit-testing-with-enzyme) testing library has an additional requirement to function.
+It needs to be called inside a DOM environment.
+Another difference is the way tests are written.

-Whereas with Enzyme you handle state updates yourself, you don't do that with testing library.
-Instead you fire events on the DOM directly and verify the resulting DOM render.
+Whereas with Enzyme you interface directly with the component instance through a wrapper.
+You don't do that with testing-library and instead only interact with the DOM lik a user would.

 ---